-With the 2020s underway, let’s take a look back at five key milestones and issues that marked the evolution of healthcare over the past decade.
+With the 2020s underway, let’s take a look back at seven key milestones and issues that marked the evolution of healthcare over the past 25 years.

 Ten years later, uninsured rates have declined.
 In 2010, nearly 16% of Americans were uninsured.
-But in 2016, the uninsured rate hovered just above 8% -- its lowest point in the decade.
-It started to increase again slightly in 2017.
+But in 2016, the uninsured rate hovered just above 8% - its lowest point in the decade.
+Although, it started to increase again slightly in 2017.

-Short-term health insurance remained a relevant health insurance option throughout the decade, despite renewed scrutiny.
-Short-term medical plan sales increased sharply after the ACA took full effect in 2014.
-And these plans became an attractive option for people who were exempt from the individual mandate or opted to pay a penalty for not having an ACA-compliant health plan.
+Short-term health plans remained a relevant health insurance option throughout the decade with sales increasing sharply after the ACA took full effect in 2014.
+These plans became an attractive option for people who were exempt from the individual mandate or opted to pay a penalty for not having an ACA-compliant health plan.

 Concerned that short-term health insurance was impacting ACA enrollment, the Obama administration created regulations that limited their availability.
 In 2016, short-term policies were capped at three months.

 In 2018, the Trump administration lifted Obama-era limits.
 Policies can now last up to 12 months and can be renewed for up to 36 months, depending on state laws.
 Arizona, for example, has adopted the Trump administration’s regulation.
 Some states, such as Oregon, still limit short-term plans to less than 90 days.